neuefische/wd-flipped-classroom-curriculum/sessions/css-selectors/css-selectors.md

 ## Learning Objectives

-In this session you will learn:

-- [ ] how to style elements dynamically, e.g. when hovering over them or setting focus on them
+- Style elements based on their state, e.g. when hovering over them or setting focus on them
-- [ ] about more complex css selectors like pseudo classes and pseudo elements
+- Understanding more complex CSS selectors like `pseudo classes` and `pseudo elements`
-- [ ] how to combine selectors into complex rulesets
+- Combining selectors into complex rulesets

 ---

 ## Id Selectors

-Select one element based on its id.
-We recommend not using id selectors but class selectors instead.
-Id selectors aren't resuable like class selectors and they are hard to overwrite.
+Selects one element based on its `id`.
+Id selectors aren't reusable like class selectors and they are hard to overwrite.

 ```css
 #title {